Buying Carpet Tips

 Carpet for Asthma Allergies

 As a severe asthmatic, this is a priority for me.
-With over 33 years in the carpets industry, I have researched with the Asthma Society and hard flooring experts.
+With 34 years in the carpets industry, I have researched with the Asthma Society and hard flooring experts.
 This includes the carpet manufacturers and my personal experiences and I have come up with the following findings:

 - Hardfloor is only beneficial to Asthmatics if it is vacuum-cleaned and mopped at least twice a week.
 It does not hold on to dust, mites, germs, pollen, and pollution.
 It merely sits on a hard floor.
 For this reason, each time you step on the hard floor, all those germs and asthma allergens are re-expelled into the air, which the asthmatic has to breathe.
 Therefore, it is not the best choice for asthmatics.